Nitrux/nitrux-bug-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**

-Please feel free to add any other context about the problem here.
+Please don't hesitate to add any other context about the problem here.

 **hw-probe URL**